rayyan35p/tp/docs/DeveloperGuide.md

 Step 1.
 The user launches the application.
 All employees and projects will be shown to the user.

 Step 2.
-The user executes `priorityP 1 priority/high` to assign a high priority to the project indexed at 1. `LogicManager` will call `TaskHubParser#parse(input)` to extract the parameters and pass it to an `PriorityProjectCommandParser`.
+The user executes `priorityP 1 2 3 p/high` to assign a high priority to the projects indexed at 1, 2 and 3. `LogicManager` will call `TaskHubParser#parse(input)` to extract the parameters and pass it to a `PriorityProjectCommandParser`.

 Step 3. `TaskHubParser` will call `PriorityProjectCommandParser#parse(arguments)` to produce a `PriorityProjectCommand` to be executed by the `LogicManager`.

 Step 4. `LogicManager` calls `PriorityProjectCommand#execute(model)` to produce a `CommandResult`.

 Step 5.
-During the execution of the `PriorityProjectCommand`, a new `Project` with the same details as the `Project` which is to have its `ProjectPriority` updated is created but the `ProjectPriority` is now high.
+During the execution of the `PriorityProjectCommand`, new projects are created with the same details as the projects whose `Priority` is supposed to be changed, except that the `Priority` for all the projects are now high.

 Step 6.
-The model is updated accordingly through `ModelManager`.
+The model is updated accordingly through `ModelManager` by replacing the old projects with the new projects with the updated `Priority`.

 Step 7.
 A `CommandResult` is produced based on whether the execution was a success or not and returned to the `LogicManager`.

 ### Find Projects Feature